Guilty of bookkeeping blunders? Our partners at Bench have compiled a list of the most common bookkeeping mistakes and how to avoid them.

 Finally, enrolling the help of an accountant is key.
 They can let you know whether you should be opting for itemized or standard deductions in order to save the most money.
 And they can help you figure out which expenses you can report to the IRS, and which you can’t.

-Mistake 5: Throwing out Records Too Soon
+Mistake 5: Throwing Out Financial Records Too Soon

 If the IRS audits you, and you don’t have the records you need to back up deductions you’ve claimed on past tax returns, they could penalize you.